bigtimebuddy/SecretCode/README.md

 #SecretCode

-This small JavaScript utility is designed for creating secret keyboard codes to be entered on a page or website.
-For instance, triggering something with the Konami Code.
+This small JavaScript utility is designed for creating secret keyboard codes to be entered on a website.
+For instance, when the user enters the Konami Code, they could get a hidden easter egg.

 ##Installation